laradagata/l4project/timelog.md

 * *1 hour* Updating GitHub repository with timelog information
 * *4 hours* Trying to install WSL again, accessing stlinux, research on dualbooting with Linux

+## Week 6

+### 23 Oct 2023

+* *1.5 hours* Meeting with PhD students for guidance regarding practical aspect of dissertation
+* *1 hour* Writing notes on what was discussed with PhD students
+* *5 hours* Setting up an Ubuntu VM with VirtualBox and installing all necessary tools on it

+### 25 Oct 2023

+* *3 hours* Taking some practice measurements on the VM using tcpdump and Wireshark